Pular para conteúdo

 The Response Time row features the following panels:

-• P95 RT For Top 10 Requests – Shows the 95th-percentile response time (P95 RT) for the top 10 URIs by request volume.
+• Upstrem Response time last minute – Shows the 95th-percentile response time (P95 RT) for the top 10 URIs by request volume in the last minute.

-• P95 Request Time – Shows the 95th-percentile overall request response time over time.
+• Request Time last minute – Shows the 95th-percentile overall request response time for the last minute.

-• P95 Upstream Response Time – Shows the 95th-percentile upstream response time per host over time.
+• Top 10 slowest Upstream Response Time - Shows the slowest by total processing time.

 !

-The NGINX Logs row features the following panels:
+The Stats from Logs row features the following panels:

 • Count Log – Shows the total number of recorded log entries.